By Rick Becker 16 December 2021

 • There were centuries that went by during this time, without any recorded miracles.

-• The number of people who performed miracles were relatively few.
+• The number of people who performed miracles was relatively few.

 • The major reason for signs and wonders in the New Testament has been fulfilled – to authenticate the message and ministry of the apostles (2 Cor 12:12), and to authenticate the identity, message and ministry of the messiah (John 10:36-39).

-This is false because it’s impossible for anyone to qualify for the office of apostle.
+This is false because no one can qualify for the office of apostle.
 One of the qualifications for the office of an apostle was that they had to be a witness to the resurrection of Christ (Acts 1:22).
-Although Paul was unique in that he was saved after the resurrection and the last apostle, he was called directly by Christ (Gal 1:1), and saw the resurrected Christ (1 Cor 9:1; 15:5-9).
+Although Paul was unique in that he was saved after the resurrection and the last apostle, he was called directly by Christ (Gal 1:1) and saw the resurrected Christ (1 Cor 9:1; 15:5-9).
 Secondly, and this ties in with the previous point, there were “extraordinary” (Acts 19:11) and specific signs and wonders that could only be performed by the apostles – “The signs of a true apostle were performed among you with utmost patience, with signs and wonders and mighty works” (2 Cor 12:12).
 For example, only apostles raised the dead in the book of Acts – Peter (Acts 9) and Paul (Acts 20).

 Take note – “And they devoted themselves to the apostles’ teaching and the fellowship, to the breaking of bread and the prayers.
 And awe came upon every soul, and many wonders and signs were being done through the apostles” (Acts2:42-43).